BSc (Hons) Sport and Exercise Science with Optional Sandwich Placement/ Study Abroad

 About the course

-This is a multifaceted degree concerned with the study and application of scientific aspects of sport and exercise.
+This is a multifaceted degree concerned with the study and application of scientific aspects of sport and exercise with a student overall satisfaction rate of 89%.
 With this degree you gain an in-depth understanding of key aspects such as physiology, anatomy, psychology, biomechanics, sports performance, biochemistry, nutrition, strength and conditioning and biochemistry.
 You study the theoretical aspects of sport and exercise and apply your knowledge through practical classes and applied research.
 The emphasis is not only on understanding and improving individuals’ and/or teams’ sporting performance, but also on the role of exercise in health and well-being.

 During your study you have many opportunities to work in our human performance laboratories, where you are able to apply your knowledge to assess and improve individual or team sport’s performance as well as gain an invaluable knowledge of the role exercise plays in improving health and well being.
 We also believe it is important that you gain skills during your studies, which you will require throughout life whether or not you stay in the area of sport and exercise science.
 These include analytical, written and verbal communication skills, giving you the ability to solve problems, collect, interpret and analyse data effectively and work as a team.